Hey everyone, John Ozuysal here.

 I’ve created this interactive tutorial by myself, and I believe everyone can and should create such interactive guides for their web products.
 If you want to avoid being lazy like Google did, and want to help users in need whenever they need with interactive guides, you can give our product a try: UserGuiding!

 Non-technical people can create step by step product walkthroughs, without any coding.
-UserGuiding also provides analytics to track the performance of the tours, What is User Segmentation User segmentation refers to the practice of dividing users based on common characteristics.
-This can help businesses in creating more optimized and personalized user experiences.
-To… to create more personalized experiences, What is NPS?
-NPS is the abbreviation of Net Promoter Score, which is a measurement of your customers’ satisfaction with your product on a scale of -100 to 100.
-It… for capturing feedback, and onboarding checklists for a wholesome user onboarding experience.
+UserGuiding also provides analytics to track the performance of the tours, segmentation to create more personalized experiences, NPS for capturing feedback, and onboarding checklists for a wholesome user onboarding experience.

 Give UserGuiding a FREE try, or schedule a demo from below: